Mabel May WARREN (1881-1970)

 · Fencing, Post, Rail and Wire – 86 chains long - Value - £43

 · Cultivation 46 acres in wheat - Value - £46Although Robert was restricted to selecting 60 acres, his sons, Frank, John and Benjamin and his daughter Ellen also selected land adjoining Robert’s selection, making a total of 1,011 acres to be worked as one farm.
-The land was heavily timbered and had to be cleared before they could even attempt to cultivate any of it, however, the timber was utilized for fences, housing, stables etc.
+The land was heavily timbered and had to be cleared before they could even attempt to cultivate any of it, however, the timber was utilised for fences, housing, stables etc.

 Money for the improvements and living expenses, as well as the two shillings per acre rent must have been a heavy drain on Robert’s funds ad on March 17, 1884, he wrote to the Land Board requesting for a week’s grace in paying the rents.
 He wrote –